Musicals101.com

 b.
 Mar.
 3, 1893 (Worms, Germany) - Nov.
 3, 1972 (NYC)

 After staging the dances for Cole Porter's Kiss Me Kate (1948) and Out of This World (1950), Holm won further acclaim for her work on the short lived My Darlin' Aida (1952) and the critically favored Golden Apple (1954).
-Her greatest success came when she was selected to choreograph Lerner and Loewe's record-setting My Fair Lady (1956) -- a triumph she repeated in London a year later.
+Her greatest success came when she was selected to choreograph Lerner and Loewe's record-setting My Fair Lady (1956), a triumph she repeated in London a year later.
 While there, she created dances for the West End production of Where's Charley?
 (1958).
 Back in New York, she choreographed the ill-fated Christine (1960), and the lavish original production of Camelot (1960).
-After the failure of Anya (1965), Holm withdrew from the Broadway scene.
-In later years, assistants re-created her dances for various My Fair Lady revivals.
+After the failure of Anya (1965), Holm withdrew from the Broadway scene, dedicating herself to teaching dance and choreography.
+In later years, assistants re-created her dances for various revivals of My Fair Lady.
+For more, see Walter Sorell's book Hanya Holm, The Biography of an Artist (Middletown, CT: Wesleyan University Press).

 Hood, Basil